How to Encourage Kids to Budget Their Money

-Teaching kids how to budget their money is a life skill that can begin at an early age.
+Encouraging kids to budget their money introduces them to a life skill that can serve them well throughout their life.
 Here are a few ways you can help your kids get started.

 “I forget what I’m saving my money for.”
-My youngest said as we walked around Target.
-“So can I get something with my allowance?”
+My youngest said to me as we walked around Target.
+“So can I buy something with my allowance?”

 And therein was the problem.

 It’s not that my daughter had seen something on a shelf and decided she wanted it.
-With $20 in her savings jar back home, she just wanted ANYTHING and had forgotten why she’d put that $20 aside.
+With twenty dollars in her savings jar back home, she just wanted to buy SOMETHING and had forgotten why she’d put that twenty dollars aside.

-My daughter was falling into the mindset many adults do: satisfying instant gratification over working to meet larger savings goals.
+She was slipping into the mindset many adults do: wanting instant gratification instead of saving towards a larger goal.

 Speak to any financial planner and they’ll tell you learning how to budget money and live within a budget is an essential skill to a secure financial future.
 A budget provides a plan to ensure all of a family’s or individual’s needs are covered.

-So helping young kids learn that budgeting can help them achieve their financial goals (however minor those goals may be at this age) is a valuable lesson that will help them into adulthood.
+So helping young kids learn that budgeting their money can help them achieve their financial goals (however minor those goals are at a young age) is a valuable lesson that will help kids into adulthood.

 The Trick to Getting Kids to Budget and Save Their Money

 Something had to change.
-Clearly, my daughter didn’t understand the value of setting money aside for a greater goal.
+Clearly, my daughter didn’t understand the value of setting money aside for a larger goal.

-Over a year ago I had set up an allowance for both my girls – including jars that divided their money between spending money, savings, and money to donate.
-So far the girls had begun to better understand that items we buy in the store require money and that money is finite.
+Over a year ago I set up an allowance for both my girls – including jars that divided their money between spending money, savings, and money to donate.
+So far having their own money had taught them that items we buy in the store require money and that money is finite.

-But the idea of setting money aside, or rather delaying gratification, was still not getting through.
-More was need to teach them how to budget their money.
+But the idea of setting money aside, or rather delaying gratification, was still not getting through to them.
+More was needed to help them understand how to budget their money.

-What became clear during the conversation in Target with my daughter, is that she needed a way to keep her savings goal top-of-mind.
-She needed to write it down.
+What became clear during my conversation with my daughter in Target, is that she needed a way to keep her savings goal top-of-mind.
+As I thought through how best to accomplish this, the idea came to find a way for her to write it down.

-So I created a money binder for each of my girls with a sheet that allows them to keep track of their savings and another that lets them see what they have spent their money on.
+So I created a money binder for each of my girls with a sheet that allow them to keep track of their expenses and savings.

-It’s not quite the same as a budget an adult would make – determining how much money is needed for food, housing, clothing, etc. – but my girls are young and these basic sheets are good practice before they have greater needs and wants, which will likely occur when they’re teenagers.
+These sheets aren’t quite the same as a budget an adult would make – determining how much money is needed for food, housing, clothing, etc. – but my girls are young and these basic sheets are good practice before they have greater needs and wants.

 Below is the savings sheet my girls now use to keep track of their goal, how much they have saved, and the impact interest payments have on their savings.
 (To read about how I teach my girls to save their money and why I pay them monthly interest, click here.)

 In addition to the savings sheet, I also created a spending sheet.
-My hope is that a written record of how my daughters have spent their money will teach them how impulse buying makes it more difficult to reach a savings goal.
-It also serves as a reminder of past purchases that weren’t as fulfilling as originally expected (a.k.a. buyer’s remorse).
+My hope is that by having a written record of they have spent their money will teach my daughters how impulse buying makes it difficult to reach a savings goal.
+This sheet also serves as a reminder of past purchases that weren’t as fulfilling as originally expected (a.k.a. buyer’s remorse).